nonomal/librespeed_speedtest/README.md

 ## Docker

 A docker image is available on [GitHub](https://github.com/librespeed/speedtest/pkgs/container/speedtest), check our [docker documentation](doc_docker.md) for more info about it.
+The image is built every week to include an updated version of the ipinfo-DB used for ISP detection.
+Also this ensures, that the latest security patches in PHP are installed.
+Therefore we recommend to use the `latest` image.

 ## Go backend